Super Bowl 2020: The be-all and end-all of big game advertisers - Go Tech Daily

 (embed) https://www.youtube.com/watch?v=PibItikSBIw (/ embed)

+Sabra Hummus brand Sabra unveiled teasers for their very first Super Bowl commercial.
+The teasers show an unexpected mix of stars such as rappers T-Pain, Drag Queens Miz Cracker and Kim Chi, who are back on screen for the first time since their notorious fall-out Caroline Manzo and Teresa Giudice of the Real Housewives of New Jersey are.
+The teasers set the stage for a 30-second commercial by VaynerMedia, which will be shown for the first time during the Super Bowl and demonstrates the versatility and attractiveness of Sabra Hummus.

-Sabra The Hummus brand celebrates its Super Bowl debut with a 30-second spot from VaynerMedia.
-Saucony The ongoing Saucony brand will air a commercial during the Super Bowl to release an important announcement that reaffirms its commitment to sustainability and goodness.
+Saucony The Saucony running brand will air a commercial during the Super Bowl to launch a commercial during the Super Bowl that will showcase plans for their first biodegradable shoe.
+The shoe is a new casual lifestyle creation from the brand’s legendary Originals line, which is made from natural materials and renewable raw materials.
 Saucony worked with the global creative and advertising agency Arnold Worldwide on its very first Super Bowl advertisement.
 Boston-based companies have teamed up to create a spot that will run on Fox’s streaming platforms during the game.
-Saucony will tease a new product that is designed to take the brand’s sustainability efforts to the next level.

 Who’s back